DominikRoy/PPTM/README.md

 The folder contains the ProVerif code and the executable for ProVerif.

-- pprst.pv
+- pptm.pv
-The code is meant to verify the secrecy of the cell identifier a and b from the adversary.
+The code is meant to verify the secrecy of the capsule identifier dA1 and dB1k from the adversary.
-Moreover, we verify if the attacker is able to brute-force/guess the identifier a and b.
+Moreover, we verify if the attacker is able to brute-force/guess the identifiers dA1 and dB1k.
-We verify with ProVerif if the adversary is able to retrieve the value rA (the nonce).
+We verify with ProVerif the strong secrecy, which shows that the adversary cannot distinguish between different secrets.

 To run the scripts:
 - compress the archive